St John the Baptist,

 Amen.

-We give you thanks and praise,
+give you strength and inspiration

 and the blessing of God almighty,